CBD and Muscle Recovery: A Deep Dive

 cbdMD formulates CBD products with athletes and fitness enthusiasts in mind.
 Let’s take a closer look so you can choose the right product for your unique circumstances.

-Provides support for: DOMS, AMS, and joint pain associated with minor injuries.
+Provides support for: DOMS, AMS, and minor joint pain.

-cbdMD Freeze is a topical gel formulated with pain-fighting menthol and varying concentrations of CBD for support.
+cbdMD Freeze is a topical gel formulated with pain-fighting menthol.
+It also contains varying concentrations of CBD for topical support.
 The Freeze product comes in two different packaging options – a squeeze tube and an award-winning CBD topical roller.

 The directions for use are easy – simply apply cbdMD Freeze to the affected area up to four times per day.

-Along with easy application of CBD oil for general support, menthol provides an almost immediate cooling sensation to muscles and joints.
+Along with easy application of CBD, menthol provides an almost immediate cooling sensation to muscles and joints.

-Provides support for: DOMS, AMS, and joint pain associated with minor injuries.
+Provides support for: DOMS, AMS, and minor joint pain.

-cbdMD Recover is a topical cream that combines broad spectrum hemp extracts for support with histamine dihydrochloride, an FDA-approved topical pain reliever. cbdMD makes the product available in CBD concentrations of 300, 750, and 1500 mg per three-ounce container.
+cbdMD Recover is a topical cream that contains histamine dihydrochloride, an FDA-approved topical pain reliever. cbdMD makes the product available in CBD concentrations of 300, 750, and 1500 mg per three-ounce container.
 You can also choose between a squeeze tube or tub.

 Like cbdMD’s Freeze formula, cbdMD Recover is recommended for use on affected areas up to four times per day.